DenHelloWorld/nodejs2024Q3-service/README.md

 - **Swagger** - For generating and viewing API documentation.
 - **Jest** - For unit and end-to-end testing.
 - **ESLint & Prettier** - For code linting and formatting.
+- **Docker** - For containerizing the application.

 ## Project Structure

 - `src/features/` - Contains the feature modules (`user`, `track`, `artist`, `album`, and `favs`).
 - `src/app.module.ts` - The root module that imports all feature modules.
-- `src/doc/api.yaml` - Swagger documentation file.
+- `doc/api.yaml` - Swagger documentation file.
+- `src/migrations` - Generated typeorm schemes.

 ## License

 This project is UNLICENSED.

----

-Let me know if you'd like to include any additional details or customization!